flutter/website/src/docs/testing/common-errors.md

 ```

-In the above example, the `Column` will try to be wider than the space the `Row` (its parent) can allocate to it, causing an overflow error.
+In the above example, the `Column` tries to be wider than the space the `Row` (its parent) can allocate to it, causing an overflow error.
 Why does the `Column` try to do that?
-To understand this layout behavior, we need to remember how Flutter Framework does layout:
+To understand this layout behavior, you need to know how Flutter Framework performs layout:

 <!-- TODO: Fix the blockquote style -->
->"To perform layout, Flutter walks the render tree in a depth-first traversal and **passes down size constraints** from parent to child… Children respond by **passing up a size** to their parent object within the constraints the parent established."  – [Flutter architectural overview](/docs/resources/architectural-overview#layout-and-rendering)
+>"_To perform layout, Flutter walks the render tree in a depth-first traversal and **passes down size constraints** from parent to child… Children respond by **passing up a size** to their parent object within the constraints the parent established._"  – [Flutter architectural overview](/docs/resources/architectural-overview#layout-and-rendering)

 In this case, the `Row` widget doesn’t constrain the size of its children, nor does the `Column` widget.
 Lacking constraints from its parent widget, the second Text widget tries to be as wide as all the characters it needs to display.
 The self-determined width of the Text widget then gets adopted by the `Column` which clashes with the maximum amount of horizontal space its parent the `Row` widget can provide.

 ### How to fix it?

-Well, we need to make sure the `Column` won’t attempt to be wider than it can be.
-To achieve this, we need to constrain its width.
+Well, you need to make sure the `Column` won’t attempt to be wider than it can be.
+To achieve this, you need to constrain its width.
 One way to do it is to wrap the `Column` in an `Expanded` widget:

 <!-- skip -->
 ```dart